heisbuba/cryptovat/README.md

 Before running the toolkit, you need to install these four libraries in your python or Pydroid3 environment:

-`pip install requests pandas beautifulsoup4 pypdf`
+`pip install requests pandas beautifulsoup4 pypdf lxml flask`

 ## API keys Setup

-Set these in your environment:
+Set these in your environment for v20 and in the Setup Wizard for v3.0:

 - HTML2PDF_API_KEY